onefishy/old_webpage/index.md

 **AM91r** Directed Undergraduate Research, *Spring*

 ## Outreach & Community Building
 Since 2018, I've been organizing the data science workshop for the annual Women in Data Science Cambridge (WiDS) conference: [WiDS Datathon Workshop 2022](https://onefishy.github.io/wids_datathon/).
-Since 2021, I've served as the co-chair of the [Worldwide WiDS Datathon](https://www.widsconference.org).
+Since 2021, I've served as the co-director of the [Worldwide WiDS Datathon](https://www.widsconference.org).

 I am the organizer of IACS's [Data Science Pedagogy Winter Workshop](https://onefishy.github.io/data-science-workshop/) for educators of underrepresented college students in data science.
 I am also the faculty advisor of the [IACS Graduate Advisory Committee](https://iacs-gac.github.io/pages/about.html) and the facilitator of the [IACS Diversity, Inclusion, Leadership Reading Group](https://onefishy.github.io/DIL_in_tech/reading_group.html).